chuongmep/bim42.github.io/_posts/2015-06-20-revit-categories-and-classification-systems.md

 This classification system can be loaded in Revit through the Assembly Code interface.

 ![Assemblycode](http://bim42.com/wp-content/uploads/2015/06/Assemblycode.jpg)

 Autodesk provides us with the Uniformat classification, through the UniformatClassifications.txt.
 This tab-separated values text file define the classification structure with four columns:

+{% highlight text %}
-{% highlight c# %}Classification Code - Description - Rank - Revit category Id{% endhighlight %}
+Classification Code - Description - Rank - Revit category Id
+{% endhighlight %}

 * The Classification Code is the number associated with each item in a given classification.
 It is linked to the Assembly Code in Revit.
 * The Description is the text associated with each item of the classification.
 Once we add an Assembly Code to a Revit type, this description appears in the Assembly Desciption.
 * The Rank define the hierarchy of the item in the classification.
 This allows Revit to display any linked classification in a tree view.
 * Finally, the Revit category Id allows us to create a first mapping between classification items and Revit categories.
 This allow us to filter by Revit category while assigning Assembly Code.

 To create such a mapping, we need the list of Revit categories.
 To extract this, I run a small routine to write every built-in Revit category to a .csv file.
 Along the way, I find some interesting properties of these categories.
 For example, the IsCuttable property list cuttable categories, something I was talking about in a [previous post](http://bim42.com/2014/06/understanding-view-range/).